microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

 **[Serverless streaming with Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/#features)** architecture for building an end-to-end serverless streaming platform (depicted below):

-In the architecture diagram below, the data flow in blue shows a serverless function retrieves patient data from FHIR Server and drops them to Event Hubs, and then a Stream Analytics job ingests patient data from Event Hubs and writes stream processing results as JSON output to Cosmos DB.
+In the architecture diagram below, the data flow (blue) shows a serverless function retrieves patient data from FHIR Server and drops them to Event Hubs, and then a Stream Analytics job ingests patient data from Event Hubs and writes stream processing results as JSON output to Cosmos DB.
 ![Serverless streaming with Event Hubs](../images/fhir-serverless-streaming.jpg)

 ## Description

+- Create a new database collection in existing Cosmos DB to persist FHIR patient data.
+This will be used as Output source for a Stream Analytics job later.
-- Deploy an Azure Event Hubs to receive patient data event streams from FHIR server
+- Deploy an Event Hubs instance to receive patient data event streams from FHIR server.
+This will be used as Input source for a Stream Analytics job later.
-- Update the Azure Functions to read from FHIR server and drop to Azure Event Hubs
+- Update the function app to read from FHIR server and stream them to Event Hubs.
-- Deploy new serverless function app that is triggered by new patient data event sent to Azure Event Hubs and pushes the data to Azure Cosmos DB
-- (Optional) Alternatively, deploy Azure Stream Analytics job to ingest data from Azure Event Hubs and pushes them to Azure Cosmos DB
+- Deploy Stream Analytics instance and setup a Stream Analytics job to ingest data from Azure Event Hubs (Input) and output query processing results to Cosmos DB (Output).

 ## Success Criteria
-- Deploy Azure Cosmos DB service in Azure Portal to persist aggregated patient data
+- You have created a new database collection in Cosmos DB to persist patient data.
-- Auto write patient data to Azure Cosmos DB when patient data is retreived from FHIR Server and stream to Azure Event Hubs
+- You have standup a new Event Hubs instance for streaming patient data from FHIR Server.
+- You have standup a new Stream Analytics instance for real-time stream of patient data.
-- Alternatively, use a streaming service to retrieve patient data event in Event Hubs and push them to Azure Cosmos DB
+- You have setup a Stream Analytics job to retrieve patient data from Event Hubs and output processing results to Cosmos DB.

 ## Learning Resources